 Hope you’re still hungry for more riding, because today we’re tackling the newest ‘bike park’ in the area, the tremendous Glendhu Bay MTB Park.

-This is a bike park with a difference and, although you’ll have the benefit of shuttles, you’ll still be riding in magnificent landscapes and doing plenty of pedalling.
+This is a bike park with a difference and, although you’ll have the benefit of an electric mountain bike, you’ll still do plenty of pedalling through the magnificent landscapes.

 We’ll get up high today and enjoy spectacular views to Mount Aspiring and down to Lake Wanaka.